Orckestra/orc-shared/README.md

 `keyField`: A key name (or key path) pointing to a member on each row that is uniquely identifying.
 This value will be used to reference the row in selections, the `rowOnClick` handler, etc.

+`scrollLoader`: A function that, given a page number, loads in more items for the list.

 Configurable list component.
 Shows a table of information, according to the given configuration.
-Can be combined with `ScrollLoader` for infinite scrolling capability.

-### ScrollLoader

-`loadTrigger`: A length in pixels of how far from the bottom of the list the loader function should be tirggered.

-`length`: The number of elements currently being shown.

-`latestPage`: The latest page number that has been loaded.
-Pages are 1-indexed, not 0-indexed!

-`pageLength`: The number of elements loaded in a page.

-`scrollLoader`: The function to call when scrolling to the end of the list.

-Intended for lists and grids of elements, this component will wrap its children in a scrollable block, and call a function whenever the user scrolls near its bottom.
-The end effect is that new elements are loaded in on scroll as long as new elements can be had.
+If the `scrollLoader` prop is present, the list will be rendered with virtual scrolling, and the loader function will be called everytime the user scrolls close to the botton of the list.
+Props for controlling infinite scroll can be found in documentation of the `withInfiniteScroll` HOC, which is used to add this functionality.

 ### Sidepanel